-A journalist at Le Desk, Radi covers political, economic, and human rights issues, according to Radi’s friend who spoke to CPJ via messaging app on the condition of anonymity as his employer does not allow him to make public statements.
+A journalist at Le Desk, Radi covers political, economic, and human rights issues, according to Radi’s friend who spoke to CPJ on the condition of anonymity, as his employer did not allow him to make public statements.
 In June 2019, Radi was granted a fellowship at the Bertha Foundation, where he was working on a project documenting land expropriation, according to Pearlie Joubert, co-director of the Bertha Challenge Fellowship at the foundation.
 The Bertha Foundation is a global rights group with offices in Geneva and the United Kingdom.

-Radi’s July 29 arrest followed several weeks of harassment by authorities.
-On June 25, 2020, the National Brigade of Judicial Police (BNPJ), in Casablanca, summoned Radi to appear for the first time in connection to an investigation into allegations that he had received “funds linked to foreign intelligence services,” according to Radi, who spoke with CPJ via messaging app in July.
-The BNPJ interrogated Radi for five hours before releasing him, Radi told CPJ, and forbade him from traveling outside of the country until the conclusion of the investigation.
+Radi’s arrest followed several weeks of harassment by authorities.
+On June 25, 2020, the National Brigade of Judicial Police (BNPJ), in Casablanca, summoned Radi to appear for the first time in connection to an investigation into allegations that he had received “funds linked to foreign intelligence services,” according to Radi, who spoke with CPJ via messaging app that July.
+The BNPJ interrogated Radi for five hours before releasing him, and forbade him from traveling outside of the country until the conclusion of the investigation, he said.